 On the other hand, hurricane warnings mean that a hurricane is expected to arrive.
 These warnings are issued 36 hours in advance of the impending storm.2 In the event of a hurricane warning, immediately complete storm preparations and evacuate the area if directed to do so by officials.2

 Hurricane safety tips

 Before a hurricane

 If conditions are right for a hurricane in your area, this is how you can prepare:

-- Stay tuned to local radio and TV for warnings, safety announcements or instructions.
+- Stay tuned to local radio, official news and/or community websites, and TV for warnings, safety announcements or instructions.

 - If emergency officials haven’t directed you to a public shelter, get your family to the basement, a closet, a small room or a hallway away from windows.
 The more walls between you and the outside, the better.

 - Review insurance policies and catalog your belongings, if there is time.3

 The decisions you make during the storm are crucial.
 Here are some actions you can take: